-In an interview with Planet Rugby's Jamie Lyall, a renowned neurosurgeon and sports concussion expert has heavily criticised the International Rugby Board (IRB)'s stance on a debilitating neurological condition now believed to be affecting rugby players.
+In an interview with Planet Rugby's Jamie Lyall, a leading neurosurgeon and sports concussion expert has heavily criticised the International Rugby Board (IRB)'s stance on a debilitating neurological condition now believed to be affecting rugby players.

 Dr Robert Cantu is Co-Director of Boston University's Centre for the Study of Traumatic Encephalopathy, conducting research on the donated brains of ex-athletes with primary focus on Chronic Traumatic Encephalopathy (CTE).